EndlessInternational/adaptive_configuration/README.md

 - **Transformation:**
   - **Key Renaming:**
-    - The use of the `:as` option transforms the internal parameter and group names to match the desired output keys.
+    - The use of the `:as` option transforms the internal parameter and parameters names to match the desired output keys.
     - This is particularly useful when the input data keys do not align with the output format required by your application or when interfacing with external APIs.
   - **Structuring Data:**
     - By defining the configuration structure, you effectively map and reorganize the input data into a format that suits your needs.